chriscamano/chriscamano.github.io/index.md

 title: About Me

 ---
-I’m a first-year PhD student in the [Applied and Computational Mathematics department](https://www.cms.caltech.edu/academics/grad/grad_acm) at Caltech, advised by Professor Joel Tropp.
+I’m a second-year PhD student in the [Applied and Computational Mathematics department](https://www.cms.caltech.edu/academics/grad/grad_acm) at Caltech, advised by Professor Joel Tropp.
 My research focuses on the intersection of randomized numerical linear algebra (rNLA) and large-scale data science, with an emphasis on scalable algorithms and high-dimensional computation.

 I am currently funded through the [National Science Foundation Graduate Research Fellowship](https://www.nsfgrfp.org) and the      [Kortschak Scholars Fellowship](https://www.cms.caltech.edu/research/kortschak-scholars).